-Clean and moisturize your skin daily.
-Wash your face twice daily -- once in the morning and once at night before going to bed.
+Stay clean.
+Wash your face twice a day -- once in the morning and once at night before you go to bed.
 After you cleanse your skin, follow with a toner and moisturizer.
-Toners help to remove fine traces of oil, dirt, and make-up that you may have missed when cleansing.
-Moisturizing is necessary even for people with oily skin.
-Buy a moisturizer that is best suited for your skin type (dry, normal, or oily.
+Toners help to remove fine traces of oil, dirt, and makeup you may have missed when cleansing.
+Look for a moisturizer geared toward your skin type -- dry, normal, or oily.
 Yes, even oily skin can benefit from a moisturizer.

-Self screening.
-Over the course of your life, you should pay attention to all parts of your skin.
-Familiarize yourself with it, so you'll notice any changes that might occur, such as different moles or patches that might indicate skin cancer.
-Whenever you have a question or concern, make sure you see your doctor.
+Check yourself.
+Pay attention to all parts of your skin so you'll notice any changes in moles or patches that might indicate skin cancer.
+Go to the doctor when you have a question.